Shibodd/ir_exam_project/README.md

 # Usage

+Create your own reddit API account and edit async_index_creator.py if you want to recreate the index!
+I deleted the account in the source code.

 To run the benchmark and display results: `python3 benchmark.py indexdir ./the_benchmark -g`

 To perform a search: `python3 search.py indexdir <main_query> [sentiment_query]`